wultra/react-native-powerauth-mobile-sdk/docs/Recovery-Codes.md

 To recover an activation, the user has to re-type two separate values:

-1. Recovery Code itself, which is very similar to an activation code.
+1. **Recovery Code** itself, which is very similar to an activation code.
 So you can detect typing errors before you submit such code to the server.
-1. PUK, which is an additional numeric value and acts as a one-time password in the scheme.
+2. **PUK**, which is an additional numeric value and acts as a one-time password in the scheme.

 ## Recovery Code Scenarios